-Sam has published over 900 non-fiction articles with magazines and websites including CNN.com, Rue Morgue, PC World, and Bitch.
-His fiction has been published in Punk Planet and comics have appeared in, or have been accepted to, anthologies including Negative Burn (Desperado), Cthulhu Tales (Boom), Variants (Variance Press), and Tales from the Plex Vol. 2 (Futurius).
+Sam has published over articles with magazines and websites including CNN.com, Rue Morgue, PC World, About.com, Amazing Stories, Full Stop, and Bitch.
+His fiction has been published in Punk Planet, Cemetery Moon, Misfit Magazine, and Eschatology Journal, and his comics have appeared in anthologies including Negative Burn (Desperado), Cthulhu Tales (Boom), Variants (Variance Press), and Tales from the Plex Vol. 2 (Futurius).

 Diego Candia is an Uruguayan artist who has worked on storyboards, illustrations and comics for more than 3 years.
 He has drawn storyboards for Mattel products including Hot Wheels and Max Steel and has also worked as 3d animator for local productions.
 His work has appeared in books including Jungle Tails 4, Coven 3, and Mermaids 3.

 Straw Men; Long Live the King; The Cousin of Death